LTUC/amman-dotnet-401d2/Curriculum/Class26/Resources/Graphs.md

 ## Acyclic vs Cyclic
-In addition to Undirected and Directed graphs, we also have acylic and cylic graphs.
+In addition to Undirected and Directed graphs, we also have acyclic and cyclic graphs.

 ### Acyclic Graph
 An acyclic graph is a graph without cycles.
-A cycle is when a node is able to be traversed through and potentially end up back at itself.
+A cycle is when a node can be traversed through and potentially end up back at itself.

-Here is an example of 2 acylic graphs:
+Here is an example of 2 acyclic graphs:

 ![Acyclic](assets/acyclic.PNG)